 Notified of Wise’s murder, Fort Worth City Marshal Rea appointed Timothy Isaiah “Longhaired Jim” Courtright as acting marshal and went to Mississippi to hunt for the killer personally.
 But Rea returned to Fort Worth empty handed.

 Rea (pictured) then sent three men—a deputy, Dora’s father, and Wise’s brother—to Mississippi to try again.
 They, too, returned to Fort Worth empty handed.

-The Fort Worth Daily Gazette reported that on December 16 the sheriff of Lafayette County, Mississippi, wrote Rea to say that Dock Bishop and Bob Lamar, the men wanted for the murder of William T. Wise, were behind bars.
+The Gazette reported that on December 16 the sheriff of Lafayette County, Mississippi, wrote Rea to say that Dock Bishop and Bob Lamar, the men wanted for the murder of William Terry Wise, were behind bars.
 Jim Bishop was later charged as an accomplice.

 On December 17 the Gazette reported that Bishop and Lamar had been arrested.

 Even though the three Fort Worth officers dispatched to Mississippi had returned empty handed, on December 22 the Gazette said a raid by the three men made the Mississippians “think the woods are full of Texans.”

 When Dock Bishop went on trial in 1886, Marshal Rea was present.
 Clip is from the Gazette.

 At their trial Bob Lamar and Jim Bishop were acquitted, but Dock Bishop was convicted.
 Bishop was scheduled to hang on July 3, 1886.
 Clip is from the June 12, 1886 Milan Exchange in Tennessee.